sgmurphy/wordpress-plugins/ai-engine/readme.txt

 == Changelog ==

+= 2.2.70 (2024/04/15) =
+* Add: Support for Function and Tools Calls with OpenAI and Claude, with back-and-forth feedback loop.
+Models can now get values to functions in you WordPress.
+The Pro Version of AI Engine also connects to [Snippet Vault](https://wordpress.org/plugins/snippet-vault/) to make this much easier.
+* Update: The WooCommerce Assistant has been moved to [SEO Engine](https://wordpress.org/plugins/seo-engine/).
+We shouldn't bloat AI Engine with features related to SEO.
+* Fix: Copilot wasn't working with the latest version of WP.
+* Fix: Arbitrary File Upload security issue.
+* Fix: Fixes and enhancements in the AI Forms.

 = 2.2.63 (2024/03/25) =
 * Add: The chatbot displays the uploaded images.
 * Update: More elegant refresh of the embeddings.